 We recommend this course to anyone touched by PD.

 Get Involved: I'm a Research/Health Care Professional

 Are you a doctor, research professional, scientist, clinical trial coordinator or support group leader?
 We welcome your interest in this program.
 PDF's trained Research Advocates are available to provide insights on your studies, increase study participation and bring the latest research information to your Parkinson's community.
 Contact us today to find Research Advocates in your community.

 Parkinson’s affects nearly one million people in the United States.
 Although promising research is being conducted, there is neither a cure for Parkinson’s, nor are there medications that can reverse its course.
 This is due in part to delays in clinical trials testing new medications, which can take several years to complete.
 PDF believes that to speed this process, people with Parkinson’s must be primary partners in research alongside researchers, government and industry.

-By offering their perspectives, Research Advocates can raise issues that are all too often overlooked, and help to identify and solve barriers to Parkinson’s research.
+Only people with Parkinson's and care partners know what it’s like to live with Parkinson’s disease.
+It’s important that researchers hear what they have to say.
+For example, PDF Research Advocates can raise issues that are all too often overlooked, and help to identify and solve barriers to Parkinson’s research.
 Most importantly, the presence of Research Advocates reminds scientists of the urgency to find new treatments and a cure for Parkinson’s as soon as possible.